The more tranquil a man becomes, the greater is his success, his influence, his power for good. – James Allen

-Metaphors are absolutely wonderful tools you can use to help gain proper perspective about the problems and circumstances confronting your reality.
+Metaphors are absolutely wonderful tools you can use to help gain a proper perspective on the problems and circumstances confronting your reality.
 Use them to help you see your problems in a different light.
 Or use them to find more strength and comfort in the moment.

 Metaphors will provide you with a different view of yourself and your circumstances.
 This shift of perspective might be all you need to stay relaxed, calm and composed during pressure situations.

 For instance, your natural tendency and instinct might be to panic a little when you’re suddenly confronted with an unexpected problem.
-During such instances you will most likely blow the problem out of proportion, which will have a tendency to overwhelm you senses, while also causing you emotional distress.
+In such instances, you will most likely blow the problem out of proportion, which will have a tendency to overwhelm your senses, while also causing you emotional distress.
 Instead of picturing your problem as this gigantic mountain that you now must climb, imagine it instead as a tiny ant.
 See it as a tiny little ant walking beneath your feet, and ask yourself:

 What if my problem was a tiny little ant?

 How would I solve this problem?

 The benefit of looking at your problem in this way is that you are no longer seeing it as this big dragon that you must slay.
 Instead, you are imagining it as something small — as something you can easily control and influence.
 This will have a tendency to calm your mind while helping you gain the proper perspective you need to solve this problem.